Looking for some great professional goals for work?

 Team collaboration should be a mandatory employee goal.

-As our number of communication tools has increased, our actual communication seems to have gotten worse.
+As our number of communication tools has increased, our actual communication skills seems to have gotten worse.

 But, this means that improving team collaboration and communication could be one of your professional development goals!

-In your search, you may find that your team needs a whole new tool (ClickUp anyone?) or better team communication habits in general.
+In your search, you may find that your team needs a whole new tool or better team communication goals in general.

 This may mean creating new guidelines for your team to follow (put everything in ClickUp!) or guidelines on what to avoid (no more all-company emails).